Lindseys707/healthwildcatters-website/accelerator.md

     opportunities.</p><p><strong>When </strong><br>The 12- week fall program begins
-    late August and ends in the beginning of November, and for the first time, in 2019 Health Wildcatters is introducing a 9-week spring program which will begin in February. <br><br><strong>Terms</strong><br>The terms for the Health Wildcatters program are in alignment with industry standards and what you’ll find at most accelerators.
-We offer $30,000 for eight percent equity and opportunities for follow on and convertible note investments to a total maximum investment of $380k.
+    late August and ends in the beginning of November, and for the first time, in 2019 Health Wildcatters is introducing a 9-week spring program which will begin in February. </p><ul><li><p>Spring 2019 Program | Begins Feb.
+18, 2019 | Applications close Dec.
+31, 2018</p></li><li><p>Fall 2019 Program | Begins Aug.
+26, 2019 |
-    </p><p><strong>Mentors</strong><br>The Health Wildcatters mentor network is vast
+    Applications close May 31, 2019</p><p></p></li></ul><p><strong>Terms</strong><br>The
-    and comprised of well over 200 individuals spanning the healthcare industry, professional services and many other verticals.
+    terms for the Health Wildcatters program are in alignment with industry standards and what you’ll find at most accelerators.
+We offer $30,000 for eight percent equity and opportunities for follow on and convertible note investments to a total maximum investment of $380k. </p><p><strong>Mentors</strong><br>The Health Wildcatters mentor network is vast and comprised of well over 200 individuals spanning the healthcare industry, professional services and many other verticals.
 During the accelerator, startups are connected to this mentor network who in turn provide advice and counsel as well as open up their own personal networks to propel your business forward.</p>"
 - template: section-header
   block_name: section-header
   heading: Mentors